 Your optometrist, GP or eye specialist can spot the signs of blepharitis by looking closely at your eyelids.
 A doctor may decide to take a swab which can be sent away to be checked for a bacterial infection.

 How should I look after my eyes if I have blepharitis?

 It is possible to make your eyes more comfortable, but blepharitis often cannot be totally cured.
 If you have blepharitis, avoid eye make-up and smoky atmospheres.

 There are treatments which can help you reduce the effects of blepharitis.
 You may need treatment for several months.

 1. Warm compresses

 Warm compresses work by warming the material that blocks the glands and loosening the crusts on the eyelid.
 This makes them easier to remove.
-You can use a flannel, cotton-wool ball or something similar as a warm compress, or you can buy reusuable warming packs from your optometrist which you heat up in the microwave.
-Soak the compress in hot, but not boiling water, and place it on the edge of your closed eyelids for five minutes, rocking it gently.
+You can buy reusable warming packs which you heat up in the microwave from your optometrist.
+Alternatively you can use a flannel, cotton-wool ball or something similar as a warm compress.
+Soak the compress in hot, but not boiling, water and place it on edge of your closed eyelids for five minutes, rocking it gently.
 This will loosen the crusts.
-You can then clean your lids (see below).
+You can then clean your lids.
 You should use a separate clean compress for each eye.

 Repeat this twice a day at first and reduce this to once a day as the condition improves.

-If these other treatments do not work, your doctor or prescribing optometrist may prescribe you antibiotic ointment or tablets.
-Your prescribing optometrist will tell you how long to use these for, but if you need to take antibiotic tablets you may need to take these for several week or months.
-Your doctor or prescribing optometrist will discuss with you whether they are suitable.
-The benefit may last for some months after you finish the treatment.
+If these treatments do not work, your doctor or prescribing optometrist may prescribe you antibiotic ointment or tablets.
+Your prescriber will tell you how long to use these for, but if you need to take antibiotic tablets you may need to take these for several weeks or months.
+Your doctor or prescribing optometrist will discuss with you whether they are suitable for you.
+The benefits may last for some months after you finish the treatment.